gradle/gradle/design-docs/publishing-and-sharing-plugins.md

 Retire the 'plugins' wiki page some point after this.

+## Story: Build author searches for plugins using Gradle command-line

+Introduce a plugin and implicit task that allows a build author to search for plugins from the central plugin repository, using the Gradle command-line.

 ## Story: Plugins declare dependencies on other plugins

 Should include dependencies on core plugins.